suprim12/suprim12/README.md

 ### Hi there, I'm Suprim 👋
-- 👩🏻‍💻 Full Stack Developer Based In Nepal.
+- 👩🏻‍💻 Full Stack Developer Based In Australia.
 - 🌱 I'm an ambitious, problem-solving full-stack developer looking to join an organization.
 For me, Everything started with a passion for web technologies.
-It has been over 5 years as a Software Developer in Various reputed Companies also working as a freelancer.
+It has been over +7 years as a Software Developer in Various reputed Companies also working as a freelancer.
 Always seeking opportunities that enable me to grow as an individual and to be a part something that is really inspiring.

 ### Languages and Tools: